Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “ORA ORA ORA ORA ORA!”

 The blur of continuous attacks shook the surroundings.
-The sounds of this battle cry and heavy thuds permeated throughout the entire cavern.
+The vibrations hung heavily in the air.
+The sounds of battle cries and heavy impacts permeated throughout the entire cavern.
 Koujiro had unleashed his full fury upon our enemy.

 “Take it down, Kujo-ro!”
 I cried out in support, ignoring the fact that he probably had no idea what I was referring to.